 Allison Stupka – Lead Teacher

 “I was first drawn to Montessori education because of my love for hands-on learning.
 Dr. Maria Montessori recognized that children learn by using their hands and developed many beautiful materials that embody educational concepts.
 I believe that early learning with these materials leads to a strong educational foundation, and I like helping provide this experience to children in our classroom.
 In nearly a decade of teaching preschool I’ve witnessed many magical moments, such as a child telling me ‘I can do 3 plus 2 in my head.’
 I find it rewarding to help children discover the world around them.”
 Allison received her Montessori training from the Montessori Institute Northwest in Portland, Oregon and is AMI trained.
-She has ten years of experience in preschool classrooms, and taught in Montessori schools in Ann Arbor, Michigan and Seattle, Washington.
+She has thirteen years of experience in preschool classrooms, and taught in Montessori schools in Ann Arbor, Michigan and Seattle, Washington.
 Allison has a MA in Geography from Eastern Michigan University and a BA in General Studies from the University of Michigan.
 She lives with her husband and daughter in Ann Arbor.
 Allison enjoys being active outside, reading, cooking, gardening and bird watching.
 She likes singing with children and is always on the lookout for new songs.

 Dr. Maria Montessori